-There are some things that can't be Self-Directed.
-For example, if you are living in a residential setting (not a private home or apartment), you could not Self-Direct the services that the residential agency is being paid to do for you.
-For example, if the agency is paid to provide you with meals, you could not Self-Direct meal preparation.

-Another service that can't be self-directed is Care Management.
-That's because Care Management is such a central service in Family Care and there are many rules and guidelines that Care Managers must know and follow.
+- 1. Residential Services: If you are living in a residential setting (not a private home or apartment), you can't Self-Direct the services that the residential agency is being paid to do for you.
+For example, if the agency is paid to provide you with meals, you could not Self-Direct meal preparation. - Case Management: This service can't be self-directed because Care Management is a core service in Family Care.
+Care Managers need to know many rules and guidelines that someone outside of the agency wouldn't know.
 However, you do have a right to request a different Team, if you have concerns that can't be resolved with your current Team and their supervisor.

-There are other services that cannot be Self-Directed that aren't listed here.
+There might be other services that cannot be Self-Directed.
 If in doubt, ask your Care Management Team.
-If they aren't sure they can find out and let you know.
+If they aren't sure they will check with the Self Determination/Self-Directed Support Team and let you know.